hokuma/redux-normalizr-todo/README.md

 # Reducer
 ## entities
-Reduceres for entities insert, update, delete entities.
+Insert, update, delete entities.

 ## result
 Reducers not for entities are result reducers.
-In most cases, it updates entities list, for example, appends(prepends) a new entity, remove a deleted entity id.
+In most cases, it updates a list of entity ids, for example, appends(prepends) a new entity, remove a deleted entity.

 # Container(Smart Component)
-Container receives a entity id or a entity id list as props and get entities by `conenct` provided by `redux-connect`(https://github.com/reactjs/react-redux).
+Container receives a entity id or a list of entity ids as props and get entities from `Provider` provided by `redux-connect`(https://github.com/reactjs/react-redux).